--3dB bandwidth Q factor bandwidth in octaves db bandwidth BW qualiy factor filter center frequency filters conversion converter octave formula 3 dB bandwidth calculator conversion EQ equalizer band-pass filter - sengpielaudio
+-3 dB corner frequency cutoff -3dB bandwidth Q factor bandwidth in octaves 3 dB band pass filter bandwidth BW qualiy factor filter vibration center frequency filters conversion converter octave formula -3 dB bandwidth calculator conversion EQ equalizer band-pass filter - sengpielaudio

 Deutsche Version UK-flag s/w - sengpielaudio D-flag - sengpielaudio